 Home to Bozeman’s first ski hill, Bear Canyon used to operate with a rope tow, a ski jump, and a log cabin complete with food and beverages.
 Though it’s no longer a ski area, those with the stamina to hike up the hill get to enjoy a long, steep sled run with few people around.
 You might also keep an eye out for areas marked as property of Mt.
 Ellis Academy, as usage may be interupted at certain times.
-Otherwise, this is a great place to take a toboggan, but sled with caution, you’re guaranteed to pick up some serious speed on this hill!
+Otherwise, this is a great place to take a toboggan; but sled with caution, you’re guaranteed to pick up some serious speed on this hill!

 If you enjoyed this blog, take a look at some of our other related articles: